SQLek/wiydziomka/README.md

 Supporting Apple without owning Apple products (or knowing someone who does) was one of the reasons we chose Flutter in the first place...
 At the very least, you should be able to compile it from source on your MacBook 🙃

-### Flutter, Your dart into knee
+### Flutter – Your Dart to the Knee

 Our team is mainly backend.
-Having already experiences with vibe coding, we know that LLM just love corner themself into architecture without good refactor strategy.
+With plenty of "vibe coding" experience, we knew LLMs love to paint themselves into architectural corners — especially when there’s no solid refactoring strategy.

-In go it is not a big problem, no harm in deperacted `ioutil` or naked `done <-chan struct{}`.
-We can guide away from worst footguns.
+In Go, that's usually not a big deal.
+Deprecated `ioutil`?
+Naked `done <-chan struct{}`?
+No problem.
+We can nudge it away from the worst footguns.
-The more deperacted and irrelevant baggage, the more cornering into halucination.
+The more irrelevant or deprecated baggage, the more likely an LLM is to hallucinate itself into a corner.

-Event in flutter we cornered our self into inability to add routing, but it was managable to escape without full rewrite.
+Even in Flutter, we managed to corner ourselves — this time into an inability to add routing.
+But it was manageable to escape without a full rewrite.

-In retrospective, our beloved to be hated language would be fine.
+In hindsight, our beloved-to-be-hated language would have been fine.
-Maybe LLM cannot come with good arhitecture, but can critique `Your` code all day long.
+LLMs may not design great architectures, but they sure love critiquing _your_ code all day long.

+Moving forward, we’re considering Svelte, Vue, or even React Native —
-Moving forward we consider Svelte or Vue or even react native, if we discover how to made linux desktop from it.
+if we figure out how to make a Linux desktop build from it. 🙂

 ### No streaming response?